NovaMachina-Mods/ExNihiloSequentia/docs/crucible.md

 Fired Crucible Meltable Items
 -----------------------------
 Items in the following list will melt down into lava in the fired crucible.
+In addition, the Fired Crucible can melt down all the items of the Wooden Crucible seciton above into water.

 | Item         | Amount |
 |--------------|:------:|